ALL YOU NEED TO KNOW ABOUT ALCOHOL ABUSE AND TREATMENT

 In addition to the above-mentioned psychosocial treatment approaches, medication-assisted treatment may also be used.
 This is especially suggested for patients who experience relapses or cravings despite having undergone detoxification and rehabilitation programs.

-Depending on the severity of the physiologic dependence, physicians should consider prescribing at least one of the several medications approved by the Food and Drug Administration (FDA) for the treatment, management and control of alcohol dependence.
+Depending on the severity of the physiologic dependence, physicians should consider prescribing at least one of the several medications approved by the Food and Drug Administration (FDA) for the treatment, management, and control of alcohol dependence.
+These substances include buprenorphine, benzodiazepines, suboxone, naltrexone, and other prescribed medicines which mimic the effects of opioids.
+Comprehensive periodic drug testing should be implemented within treatment centers in order to monitor the effects of medication-therapy.

 While medical science and research offer promising developments for the treatment of AUD and alcohol-related health conditions, the costs associated with alcohol abuse remain high.
 The significant burden it imposes on family, relationships and society cannot always be measured in quantifiable terms.